 I returned to my copywriting roots in 2000 when I stepped out on my own as a full-time independent copywriter.
 This is the longest job I’ve ever had, and at times the steepest road of faith I’ve ever traveled.
 But I have never been in this alone.
 My work has largely come through connections I have made in advertising and PR communities — and through the connections that others make for me.

 If you’re my next client, I’m already looking forward to working with you on your project.
 Let’s get started with a friendly, free, no-obligation conversation about your project.
-Complete the form below to schedule a time to talk.
+Email me at firstname.lastname@example.org or complete the form below to schedule a time to talk.